Anatomy of entanglement and nonclassicality criteria: Gaussian states

-Two-mode entanglement (TME) after the BS can be quantified by logarithmic negativity~\cite{adesso2004extremal,Vidal:02}, $E_{\mathcal{N}}$, which follows from similar considerations with Simon-Peres-Horodecki (SPH) criterion~\cite{SimonPRL2000} and is an entanglement monotone~\cite{plenio2005logarithmic}.
-Ref.~\cite{Li:06} calculates $E_{\mathcal{N}}$ for BS mixing of two nonclassical states and finds
+The TME generated at the beam splitter output can be quantified by the logarithmic negativity~\cite{adesso2004extremal,Vidal:02}, $E_{\mathcal{N}}$.
+This quantity is closely related to the Simon--Peres--Horodecki~(SPH) criterion~\cite{SimonPRL2000} and is an entanglement monotone~\cite{plenio2005logarithmic}.
+For the mixing of two nonclassical states, Ref.~\cite{Li:06} finds

-where $\tau_{1,2}$ is the nonclasical depth of the first/second input mode.
-Similarly, Ref.~\cite{Tahira:09} mixes a nonclassical state with a thermal (noisy) state, in order to test when the entanglement at the BS output will be destroyed, and obtains the form
+where $\tau_{1,2}$ are the nonclassical depths of the two input modes.
+Likewise, when a nonclassical state is mixed with a thermal~(noisy) state, Ref.~\cite{Tahira:09} obtains